I Bring the Voices of My People: A Womanist Vision for Racial Reconciliation

 Walker-Barnes argues that highlighting the voices of women of colour is critical to developing any genuine efforts toward reconciliation.
 Drawing upon intersectionality theory and critical race studies, she demonstrates how living at the intersection of racism and sexism exposes women of colour to unique experiences of gendered racism that are not about relationships, but rather are about systems of power and inequity.

-Refuting the idea that race and racism are “one-size-fits-all,” I Bring the Voices of My People highlights the particular work that White Americans must do to repent of racism and to work toward racial justice and offers a constructive view of reconciliation that prioritizes eliminating racial injustice and healing the damage that it has done to African Americans and other people of colour.
+Refuting the idea that race and racism are “one-size-fits-all,” I Bring the Voices of My People highlights the particular work that white people must do to repent of racism and to work toward racial justice and offers a constructive view of reconciliation that prioritizes eliminating racial injustice and healing the damage that it has done to African Americans and other people of colour.

 Please provide your contact information.
 We will check this item's availability and get back to you soon with the price and expected time of delivery.